startinganitcarrer/Active-Directory-Lab/README.md

 ## Learning Outcomes
 After completing this project, I have learned:
 - Deploying Windows Server in Azure
--Configuring AD DS, DNS, and domain authentication -Creating OUs and users
+- Configuring AD DS, DNS, and domain authentication
+- Creating OUs and users
--Joining clients to a domain
+- Joining clients to a domain
--Troubleshooting DNS & networking issues
+- Troubleshooting DNS & networking issues
--Using PowerShell for AD automation
+-  Using PowerShell for AD automation
--Understanding enterprise-level IT administration
+- Understanding enterprise-level IT administration

+---
 ## Author

 **Sandip Dhungana**